maxyou/xiaomi-store-client/README.md

 # xiaomi-store-client

 > My first Vue.js work is a XiaoMi store client. <br>
-> Sincere thanks to BangBangTuan which organize this study group!
-Sincere thanks to the guy LinYiJiu who privide server-side!
+> Sincere thanks to BangBangTuan which organize this study group! <br>
+> Sincere thanks to the guy LinYiJiu who privide server-side!
 Not sure how long can this guy support.

 ## Build Setup